mikependon/RepoDB/Docs/pages/connection.rst

 			0,
 			24,
 			new OrderField("Id", Order.Ascending).AsEnumerable(),
-			new QueryField(nameof(Order.CustomerId), 10045));
+			new QueryField(nameof(Order.CustomerId), 10045),
+			fields: Field.From("Id", "Name", "Address"));
 	}

 BulkInsert
 ----------

 Bulk insert a list of data entity objects into the database.
+Only available for SQL Server data provider.

 .. highlight:: c#